Sitecore-Hackathon/2024-will-work-for-cache/README.md

     * 1x Computer Vision instance - for image alt tag generation - free tier is fine
     * 1x Text Analytics instance - Azure Cognitive Service for Language - for text summarization

-_Note: An existing set of endpoint URLs and access keys will be provided for judging._
+_Note: An existing set of endpoint URLs and access keys will be emailed through for judging so no additional resources will need to be created._

 ## Installation instructions